Allocating Common-Value Goods: Model

-For a given mechanism $x$, each agent $i$ with private belief $s_{i}$ obtains interim payoff $\mE[\omega\cdot x_{i}(s_{i},s_{-i})|s_{i}]$.
-Note that the distribution of $s_{-i}$ depends on $s_{i}$ because they are ex-ante correlated.
-Call a mechanism $x$ \textit{feasible} if it satisfies both the interim participation constraint and the Bayesian incentive compatibility condition:
+For a given mechanism $x$, each agent $i$ with private belief $s_{i}$ obtains interim payoff $\mE[\omega\cdot x_{i}(s_{i},s_{-i})\mid s_{i}]$.
+We say that $x$ is \textit{feasible} if it satisfies both the interim participation constraint and the Bayesian incentive compatibility condition: